Stratop0w/user_backend_sql_raw/README.md

   * This means, that your db can have different hash formats simultaneously.
 Whenever a user's password is changed, it will be updated to the configured hash algorithm.
 This eases migration to more modern algorithms.

+### 4. Optional features

+##### `force_lowercase_login`

+Default behavior of Nextcloud instance with internal user database is to apply submitted login information to lower case, so usernames are case insensitive.

+By design, this extention by default will transmit submitted usernames to Nextcloud once authenticated without lowercasing.

+If you want to keep default Nextcloud behavior, enable option `force_lowercase_login` and set it's value to `true`.

 ## Security